DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Humans prayed to me since the Sid's era.
 And in order to correct this twisted fate, I'll spare no affection and wisdom.]

 "I...
-If I'll defeat both four races' heroes and rasterizer, will the world be restored?"
+If I defeat all the four races' heroes and the rasterizer, will the world be restored?"

 [Most likely.]

 "When that happens, what will become of this world?"

 Her look was filled with tension.
-It was a question that Kai intended to ask, if Jeanne wouldn't.
+It was a question that Kai had intended to ask, if Jeanne hadn't.
-Comparing to the true world, this one was in quite different condition.
+Compared to the true world, this one was in quite a different condition.
 So they wondered which world it shall become.

-[It depends on world reincarnation's erosion.]
+[It depends on the erosion in world reincarnation.]

 "..."

 [No one can measure to which degree the world has been over-written.
-But, Jeanne, remember one thing.
+But Jeanne, remember one thing.
-World changes are always due to humans' will.]
+World reformations are always brought by the determination of humans.]

 "..."

-[Your mission is to liberate mankind from oppression of four races.
+[Your mission is to liberate mankind from the oppression of the four races.
-It is enough to think about it for now.
+It is enough to think that much for now.
-Having doubts about future would dull your blade.]
+Having doubts about the future would dull your blade.]

 If Jeanne loses, then humans will have no future either way.
 In which case nothing would matter.

 [Go then, Jeanne.
-In order to become a new hero to the humanity.
+In order to become a new hero of humanity.
 And Kai...]

-She unintentionally left out chuckle.
+She let out an amiable chuckle.
-To him this atmosphere reminded him of someone, but before Kai could think of who it could be...
+This atmosphere reminded him of someone familiar, but before Kai could think of who it could be...

 [I expect a lot from you.]